 At this point, you may be asking, “How can these aromatherapy blends make a difference in my life?”

-Well, it's all about the healing power of aromatherapy essential oils…
+Well, it’s all about the Healing Power of Essential Oils…

 “And the leaves of the tree are for the healing of the nations.”
 (Revelation 22:2)

 I can think of no other substance on earth that epitomizes this Bible verse than essential oils.